Flipper-XFW/Xtreme-Firmware/ReadMe.md

 | 11-20 | Some tits, maybe an ass |
 | 21-30 | Fully NSFW, graphic scenes |

-If you dont like that, we removed the "Dummy mode" as it serves no purpose, and switched with an SFW toggle.
-From the main menu, hit `Arrow UP` and select SFW mode.
+If you dont like that, we added an SFW mode to the Firmware.
+From the main menu, hit `Arrow UP` and select SFW mode and now all assets will be stock.

 -----
 <br>